hifi-finance/hifi/packages/flash-swap/README.md

 ## Usage

 The node package that you just installed contains both Solidity and JavaScript code.
-The former represents the smart contracts themselves; the latter, the smart contract ABIs and the TypeChain bindings.
+The former is the smart contracts themselves; the latter, the smart contract ABIs and the TypeChain bindings.

 ### Solidity

 You are not supposed to import the smart contracts.
 Instead, you should interact with the Uniswap pool directly.
-For example, with the [UniswapV2Pair](https://github.com/Uniswap/v2-core/blob/v1.0.1/contracts/UniswapV2Pair.sol) contract you would call the `swap` function.
-Then, Uniswap will forward the call to the `FlashUniswapV2` contract.
+For example, with the [UniswapV2Pair](https://github.com/Uniswap/v2-core/blob/v1.0.1/contracts/UniswapV2Pair.sol) contract you would call the `swap` function, and then Uniswap will forward the call to the `FlashUniswapV2` contract.
 You can read more about flash swaps work in Uniswap on [docs.uniswap.org](https://docs.uniswap.org/protocol/V2/concepts/core-concepts/flash-swaps).